Aaron Titus: Post-1998 and teaching

-At the start of the 1998–99 school year, Titus began teaching as a visiting assistant professor of physics at the College of Arts and Sciences at North Carolina A&T State University; and was promoted to an assistant professor during the following 1999–00 school year.
+At the start of the 1998–99 school year, Titus began teaching as a visiting assistant professor of physics at the College of Arts and Sciences at North Carolina A&T State University, and was promoted to an assistant professor during the following 1999–2000 school year.
 While teaching at North Carolina A&T, Titus co-wrote a project sponsored by the National Science Foundation which aimed to increase the number of students in STEM majors.
 At the start of the 2002–03 school year, Titus began work as an assistant professor in physics at High Point University (HPU) in High Point, North Carolina, where he was later joined by his wife.
-Here, between at least 2005 and 2007, Titus set up interactive exhibits at multiple university-sponsored science fairs for local schools, aiding Titus in to become a chairman on the Chemistry and Physical Science Department of the university by at least the 2006–07 school year.
-During this time, Titus also won a competitive grant to create a project designed to provide innovative and engaging physics instruction through the use of animations, podcasts, and videos in class.
+Here, between at least 2005 and 2007, Titus set up interactive exhibits at multiple university-sponsored science fairs for local schools, helping Titus to become a chairman of the Chemistry and Physical Science Department of the university by at least the 2006–07 school year.
+During this time, Titus also won a competitive grant to create a project designed to provide physics instruction through the use of animations, podcasts, and videos in class.

-Successful academic ventures in physics like these played a key role in helping Titus create both the physics major and Department of Physics at HPU, both of which did not exist before his arrival.
-Likewise, after the creation of the Department of Physics, Titus served as its first chair, and continued to serve in the position from at least February 2009 to November 2018.
+Titus additionally created both the physics major and Department of Physics at HPU.
+He likewise served as the new department's first chair, holding the position from at least February 2009 to November 2018.
 In October 2008 for the 2009–10 school year, Titus was promoted from assistant professor to associate professor of physics and earned academic tenure.
-In December 2009, Titus co-created solutions for the 3rd Edition of the introductory calculus-based physics textbook Matter and Interactions.
 In January 2013, Titus was elected to serve as the executive board member representing four-year colleges in the AAPT, a position he held until his term expired in 2016.
 From at least August 2015 to January 2017, Titus was one of two faculty mentors at HPU who oversaw the student-led construction of a rock-chip sampling device for the primary American space agency NASA.
-In September 2020, Titus further co-created solutions for the 4th Edition of Matter and Interactions.
 At the start of the 2022–23 school year, Titus moved to NCSU to work as a physics professor for engineering physics.
-In the same school year, Titus presented a training workshop to demonstrate how modern concepts such as machine learning and artificial intelligence can be used in STEM fields.
-In May 2025, Titus co-authored the 5th Edition of Matter and Interactions.
+The same school year, Titus presented a training workshop to demonstrate how modern concepts such as machine learning and artificial intelligence can be used in STEM fields.
+In May 2025, Titus co-authored the 5th Edition of the introductory calculus-based physics textbook Matter and Interactions.
+Prior to the 5th edition, Titus had co-created solutions for the 3rd and 4th editions of the textbook.